AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Filter example 2](assets/filter-2.png)

-To search for the above requirement in **[!UICONTROL Assets view]**, follow the steps below:
+Execute the following steps in **[!UICONTROL Assets view]**:

 1. Type `classic car` in the search bar.
 1. Go to Filters.
-Under [!UICONTROL MIME Type] select [!UICONTROL PDF].
+Under [!UICONTROL MIME Type], select [!UICONTROL PDF].
 1. Go to [!UICONTROL Asset Status], select [!UICONTROL All] to include all the published and unpublished assets.

 [Watch a video to perform search in AEM Assets using various filters] ()

 **Scenario 5: Search for all images except PNG**

 When you are unsure about the title or meta description of an asset, you can use various search filters to make your search more relevant.
-For example, to search assets using the mentioned scenario in **[!UICONTROL Admin view]**, follow the steps below:
+For example, to search assets in **[!UICONTROL Admin view]**, follow the steps below:

 1. Go to search filters.
 1. Go to Filters.
 Under [!UICONTROL File Type], expand [!UICONTROL Images] and select [!UICONTROL Web enabled]